Updated: Oct 28, 2022

 With several industries constantly evolving, where do we notice it first?
 Through TV, social media, magazines - it's everywhere.
 Great design may be inspired by trends but those trends begin with history, psychology and anthropology.
 Instagram and Pinterest are two great places to see visually pleasing content.
 I like to see where other designers are getting their inspiration, whether that be through traveling, books or nature.
 I do a lot of my own research after seeing new inspiration.
 If I'm getting my inspiration from social media, then my clients are most likely doing the same.
 Therefore, I like to stay ahead of myself.

 Where else are colors, textures and patterns constantly changing?
 Through fashion.
-While a lot of fashion trends on the runway never make its way to real life, it is interesting to see the imagination and inspiration behind some of it.
-Every mood board or color palette can begin with a moment in fashion - and can also steer your mind in a different direction that is beyond what you would see in the interior design world.
+While a lot of fashion trends on the runway never make its way to real life, it's interesting to see the imagination and inspiration behind some of it.
+Every mood board or color palette can begin with a moment in fashion and can also steer your mind in a different direction that is beyond what you would see in the interior design world.
 Fashion is a world of its own.

 The places I visit also play a big role.
 I don't have to visit the Eiffel Tower to find inspiration in design.
 I live in a town north of Boston so I don't have to drive that far for it and some of it takes place in my small town.
 Several buildings, restaurants or coffee shops have their own inspiration and it isn't always major.
 I notice the lighting, the space planning, the decor, the vibes or the color palette.
 The little things that pull the space together is really what make it what it is.